Jana Stewart

 Federal - VIC

-Jana holds a Clinical Masters in Family Therapy from La Trobe University.
-She worked as a family therapist for more than 10 years, entering the workforce at the Victorian Aboriginal Child Care Agency.
-She then worked at the Bouverie Centre, a research organisation part of La Trobe University, and then transitioned into the Victorian public service.
-Th...
+Jana holds a Clinical Master's in Family Therapy from La Trobe University.
+She worked as a family therapist for more than 10 years, beginning her career at the Victorian Aboriginal Child Care Agency.
+She then worked at the Bouverie Centre, a research organisation affiliated with La Trobe University, and later transitioned into the Victorian public service.
+There, Jana held roles working for the Minister for Aboriginal Affairs and then later for the Minister for Child Protection.
+She served ...

 Unlock full biography